CoNhanQ/Gun-Violence-Project/README.md

 link to tableau: https://public.tableau.com/app/profile/co.nhan/viz/U_SGunViolence2014-2021/Dashboard1

-#### What I learn from the analysis:
+#### What I learned from the analysis:

 * 2020 has the most injured victims due to gun violence.
 * In 2021, even though the amount of injured victims due to gun violence fell by ~20%, the amount of death has increased by nearly 3%.
 * Illinois, Texas, and California have the most death and injured victims in the country.